-Coaching Into Care provides a “coaching” service for family and friends of Veterans who see that their Veteran needs help.
-Coaching involves helping the caller figure out how to motivate their Veteran to seek services.
+Coaching Into Care provides a “coaching” service for family and friends of Veterans who see that a Veteran in their life needs help.
+Coaching involves helping the caller figure out how to motivate the Veteran to seek services.
 The service is free and provided by licensed clinical social workers and psychologists.
 The goal of the service is to help the Veteran and family members find the appropriate services in their community.

-Coaching Into Care takes your privacy, and that of your Veteran, very seriously.
-We keep all calls confidential, except for cases in which we act to protect the lives of you, your Veteran, or others.
+Coaching Into Care takes your privacy, and that of the Veteran, very seriously.
+We keep all calls confidential, except for cases in which we act to protect the lives of you, the Veteran, or others.

 Learn how to enroll for VA care

-Learn to talk with your Veteran about getting help
+Learn to talk with a Veteran about getting help

 Having important conversations can be difficult.
-If you are worried about your Veteran and don’t seem to be able to find the right words to tell them, you can call and talk to our team.
-We can help you come up with ideas about what to do and say to help your Veteran take the next step. (see What to Expect tab).
+If you are worried about a Veteran and don’t seem to be able to find the right words to tell them, you can call and talk to our team.
+We can help you come up with ideas about what to do and say to help the Veteran take the next step. (see What to Expect tab).

-What to do if your Veteran is enrolled in care but no longer attends appointments
+What to do if a Veteran is enrolled in care but no longer attends appointments

 People drop out of treatment for all kinds of reasons.
-Sometimes family members are not aware of the treatment that their Veteran attends, often because it is not openly discussed.
-If you are a close family member who wants to learn how to be more helpful in your Veteran’s, call Coaching Into Care.
+Sometimes family members are not aware of the treatment that the Veteran attends, often because it is not openly discussed.
+If you are a close family member who wants to learn how to be more helpful to the Veteran, call Coaching Into Care.
 These can be difficult conversations, and our coaches can work with you every step of the way in order to help you open up lines of communication.